I will explore the potential risks of exposure to two members of a family of man-made chemicals called PFAS.

 Companies Providing Solutions

 DeLoach Industries Inc. is a leading water purification and air emission control expert.
-DeLoach Industries pioneered processes such as Reverse Osmosis and membrane treatment in the United States in the early 60s.
+In the early 1960s, it pioneered processes such as Reverse Osmosis and membrane treatment in the United States.

-DeLoach Industries offers dependable technology solutions to permanently how to remove pfas from water, including the persistent pollutants known as forever chemicals.
-Our innovative systems cater to a wide range of industries, such as food and beverage, municipal, industrial, medical, and aquaculture.
+DeLoach Industries offers dependable technology solutions to permanently remove pfas from water, including the persistent pollutants known as forever chemicals.
+Our innovative systems cater to various industries, such as food and beverage, municipal, industrial, medical, and aquaculture.

-Our highly trained professionals are ready to assist you in addressing various water quality concerns, including the removal of hydrogen sulfide gas and managing water turbidity.
-We also specialize in adjusting pH levels in water, catering to both industrial and general applications.
+Our highly trained professionals are ready to assist you in addressing various water quality concerns, including removing hydrogen sulfide gas and managing water turbidity.
+We also specialize in adjusting water pH levels, catering to industrial and general applications.
 With our expertise in ion exchange technology, we provide effective solutions for controlling pH levels in water, ensuring optimal conditions for diverse industries.

 In addition, DeLoach Industries offers advanced filtration systems capable of efficiently removing iron and other impurities from water.
-Our filtrate filters are designed to deliver high-quality, clean water suitable for a wide range of applications.
-Furthermore, our technology can effectively eliminate hydrogen sulfide, contributing to a safer and healthier water supply.
+Our filtrate filters are designed to deliver high-quality, clean water suitable for various applications.
+Furthermore, our technology can effectively eliminate hydrogen sulfide, providing a safer and healthier water supply.

-For reliable solutions to address your water treatment needs, get in touch with our dedicated professionals today.
-Contact us at (941) 371-4995 or visit DeLoachIndustries.com to learn more about our comprehensive range of services.
+For reliable solutions to your water treatment needs, contact our dedicated professionals today.
+Call (941) 371-4995 or visit DeLoachIndustries.com to learn more about our comprehensive range of services.

 Conclusion and Future Outlook on PFOA and PFOS Regulation